 The Academic Program Assessment (APA) is designed to evaluate how the Counseling and Human Development Programs are contributing to developing students with the appropriate knowledge, skills, and attitudes for employment as counselors and counselor educators.
-The 2016-17 academic year focus areas will emphasize evaluation of training areas with a focus on professional identity (Objective 1) and theory to practice (Objective 4).
-The relevant programs to be included in the year's APA were the Master of Arts in School Counseling, the Master of Arts in Rehabilitation Counseling, the Master of Arts in Clinical Mental Health Counseling, and the Doctor of Philosophy in Counseling and Supervision.
+The 2019/20 academic year was the year that the CACREP Self-Study was written and submitted.
+The relevant programs included in the year's APA were the Master of Arts in School Counseling, the Master of Arts in Rehabilitation Counseling, the Master of Arts in Clinical Mental Health Counseling, and the Doctor of Philosophy in Counseling and Supervision.